collielang/collie/document/docs/grammer/data-type/99-others.md

 ---
-sidebar_position: 7
+sidebar_position: 99
-sidebar_label: Buffer Type
+sidebar_label: Others
 ---

-# Buffer Type
+# Others

 :::danger
 There is no English version of the document, please check the Chinese version